soyoung97/soyoung97.github.io/README.md

 Personal website for soyoung.
 Created by using minimal mistakes jekyll theme.

+for dev, run:

-#for dev, run bundle exec jekyll serve
+bundle exec jekyll serve